whage/thesis/thesis.md

 # Hypotheses {-}
 1. Untyped languages have no advantages compared to typed ones. **TODO: Why are types missing from assemblers?**
 2. Static type checking can measurably increase programmer productivity. **TODO: Likely false, there seems to be no evidence**
-3. More experienced programmers tend to favor statically typed languges. **TODO: Likely false, Rich Hickey, Robert Smallshire, who else?**
+3. Using statically typed languages results in more reliable software.

 \pagebreak

-# Type systems - review of literature
+# Type systems
 > Modern software engineering recognizes a broad range of formal methods for helping ensure that a system behaves correctly [...]
 > by far the most popular and best established lightweight formal methods are type systems.
 > [@tapl, p.
 1]